In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

 Prices Of EVs Are Expected To Become More Competitive

-Prices might become on par with conventional cars by 2025.
+Prices might become on par with conventional cars by 2025 according to some reports.

 And obviously with each year that goes by, factors such as economies of scale and technological development may further lower prices.